Open Your Eyes (1997 film)

-Open Your Eyes (Abre los ojos) is a 1997 Spanish film co-written, co-scored and directed by Alejandro Amenábar and co-written by Mateo Gil.
+Open Your Eyes (Abre los ojos) is a 1997 Spanish film directed and co-scored by Alejandro Amenábar & written by Amenábar and Mateo Gil.
 It stars Eduardo Noriega, Penélope Cruz, Chete Lera, Fele Martínez and Najwa Nimri.
 In 2002, Open Your Eyes was ranked no. 84 in the Top 100 Sci-Fi List by the Online Film Critics Society.

-The movie's intersecting planes of dream and reality have prompted some critics to suggest comparisons to Calderón de la Barca's 1635 play Life Is a Dream.
+The film's intersecting planes of dream and reality have prompted some critics to suggest comparisons to Calderón de la Barca's 1635 play Life Is a Dream.
 An American remake entitled Vanilla Sky, directed by Cameron Crowe, was released in 2001, with Penélope Cruz reprising her role.

 Plot

 A handsome young man wakes up to a female voice telling him to open his eyes.
 He drives to an empty city.
 He wakes again, this time to a woman in his bed.
 He tells her not to leave him messages on his alarm clock.

 From a prison cell in Madrid, the 25-year-old man, César (Eduardo Noriega), tells his story to psychiatrist Antonio (Chete Lera) while wearing a prosthetic mask.
-Flashbacks reveal the following events: Good-looking César is attractive to women.
-At his birthday party, he flirts with Sofía (Penélope Cruz), his best friend Pelayo's (Fele Martinez) date.
+Flashbacks reveal the following events: good-looking César is attractive to women.
+At his birthday party, he flirts with Sofía (Penélope Cruz), his best friend Pelayo's (Fele Martínez) date.
 Later, he takes her home and stays the night, but they do not sleep together.
 The next morning, César's obsessive ex-lover Nuria (Najwa Nimri) pulls up outside Sofía's flat, offering him a ride and sex.
 On the way to her house, however, she crashes the car with the intent to kill them both.
 César survives the crash but is horribly disfigured, beyond the help of cosmetic surgery, so he decides to wear a mask to conceal his face.
 Sofía cannot bear to see him and tries to keep her distance.

 After César's disfigurement, he begins to have a series of disorienting experiences.
 Drunk, César falls asleep in the street.
 On awakening, everything has changed: Sofía now claims to love him and the surgeons restore his lost looks.
 But as he makes love to Sofía one night, she suddenly changes into Nuria.
 Horrified, César smothers her to death with a pillow.
-Yet everyone else believes Nuria was indeed the woman everyone else calls Sofía, and he is imprisoned for her murder.
+Yet everyone else believes Nuria is indeed the woman everyone else calls Sofía, and he is imprisoned for her murder.